The best free PC optimization software

 If your PC just feels sluggish then this is the app to try first.
 It doesn't have all the advanced features of apps like System Mechanic, but the stuff it does clear is famous for slowing down PCs.

 4. PC Decrapifier

 Just bought a new PC?
-Clear out the bloatware for improved performance
+Clear out the bloatware to improve its performance straight away

 PC Decrapifier is particularly useful on brand new PCs, which are often either full of exciting opportunities to discover new apps or stuffed to the gills with a load of useless junk, depending on your point of view.